WECLEYArtz/Dotphile/README.md

 note: archive.txt get created if the script hasnt found it in the dotfile directory

 if you get this error :
-`ln: failed to create symbolic link '/path/to/dir/': No such file or directory` edit installer.sh and remove '/' at the end of any path. example : /path/to/dir/ -> /path/to/dir and run 'installer.sh f'.
+`ln: failed to create symbolic link '/path/to/dir/': No such file or directory` edit archive.txt and remove '/' at the end of any path. example : /path/to/dir/ -> /path/to/dir